CraftAcademy/library-challenge/README.md

 The code is never finished...
 Currently want to do more than I am able to do in just one weekend.
 Most important - write a spec that checks whether YAML file is updated with a new data by creating a fake file, implementing code, check if desired changes have been included and then discard the fake file.

+One of the specs alters data.yml file.
+That needs to be fixed.

+Class Visitor is craeted but not yet used appropriate.

+Planned to create a spec to check whether return_date is really set for 1 month